BJP chief Nadda affirms party's alliance with AIADMK for TN | Politics

 On Sunday, the BJP chief would visit Puducherry.

-Former public works minister and ex-Congress leader from the union territory, A Namasivayam joined the Saffron party days ago in Delhi.
+Former public works minister and ex-Congress leader from the union territory, A Namasivayam, had joined the saffron party days ago in Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)